-Before you embark on any extensive and costly alteration or extension works to your home, we can review your title and advise you whether there are any restrictive covenants in the title to your property that prevent you from carrying out the work.
+Before you embark on any extensive and costly alteration or extension works to your home, we can review your title.
+Our solicitors will advise you whether there are any restrictive covenants in the title to your property.
+Those that may prevent you from carrying out the work.

 Boundary disputes can be very disruptive and costly to resolve.
-If you have any boundaries that are not clearly defined but which are not currently disputed, you may wish to consider the preparation of a simple boundary agreement to record the position for the future.
+If you have any boundaries that are not clearly defined but which are not currently disputed, you may wish to consider the preparation of a simple boundary agreement.
+This will then record the position for the future.

 Voluntary First Registrations

 If your property is still unregistered, you should give serious thought to conducting a voluntary first registration.
 Not only are there discounts available on Land Registry fees but there may be issues relating to your property that are best uncovered and resolved now, rather than when you wish to sell.